 This is part of my series on how to avoid time-consuming “short cuts” and use Word in the right way to maximise your time and improve the look of your documents.

-Please note, these hints work with versions of Microsoft Word currently in use – Word 2003, Word 2007 and Word 2010, all for PC.
+Please note, these hints work with versions of Microsoft Word currently in use – Word 2003, Word 2007, Word 2010, Word 2013 and Word 2016 all for PC.
 Mac compatible versions of Word should have similar options.
 Always save a copy of your document before manipulating it.
 I bear no responsibility for any pickles you might get yourself into!

 Find all the short cuts here …

 How do you create a two-line figure caption and a one-line entry in the table of figures?

 How to create a Table of Contents

 How to update your Table of Contents, Table of Tables or Table of Figures